RunestoneInteractive/rs/docs/source/addbook.rst

 Now that you have done all the work to get your servers configured, you are also going to want one or more books for testing.
 Lets add a book to your setup.

+.. note:: Keep Docker Running

+   In everything that follows we assume that docker and all of the services are running.
+If you have stopped docker then you will need to start it again.  ``docker compose up -d``  If you are not sure if docker is running then you can check with ``docker ps``

 Prerequisites
 ~~~~~~~~~~~~~